cgonzalez-vt/infra-mcp-server/README.md

 ## Contributing

-We welcome contributions to the DB MCP Server project!
+We welcome contributions to the Infrastructure MCP Server project!
 To contribute:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)